 These significant changes would translate into a greater focus on Revenue Cycle Management and transform reimbursement patterns of most family practitioners.
 Family practitioners will have to:

 - Accommodate the latest changes in coding into the medical billing systems

 - Adhere to government regulations and ACA reforms

 - Realign the reimbursement cycles and fee schedules as per Medicare and Medicaid payment changes

-Even though the prime objective of Affordable care act is to substantially improve primary care and make it more accessible, the changes introduced by ACA would require primary care providers to adopt value based reimbursements into their RCM.
+Even though the prime objective of the Affordable care act is to substantially improve primary care and make it more accessible, the changes introduced by ACA would require primary care providers to adopt value-based reimbursements into their RCM.

 Medicalbillesandcoders.com is a billing expert that can partner with your family practice and help you get equipped to face the changes brought on by ACA.
 We offer comprehensive services to your primary care practice, providing assistance and consultancy in helping revamp your reimbursement pattern and revenue cycle management in accordance with the Affordable Care Act.